 1. Strategy/ Modality of Implementation

-- Conservation and promotion of cultural traditions is emphasized and incorporated into school policies, management plans, and teaching and learning programmes within the school.
+- Saving energy/energy conservation is emphasized and incorporated into school policies, management plans, and teaching and learning programmes within the school.

 - The school has demonstrated the use of participatory processes – involving students, teachers, parents, community stakeholders and partners – in planning and implementing the programme.